 TRANSMISSION TARIFF AND TRANSMISSION SYSTEM DEVELOPMENT EXPERIENCE

-- Counsel for the Alberta Electric System Operator (“AESO”) before the Alberta Utilities Commission (“AUC”) regarding the development of the AESO’s 2018 ISO Tariff Application, in the public hearing of the application, and the development of the related Compliance Filing.
+- Counsel for the Alberta Electric System Operator (“AESO”) before the Alberta Utilities Commission (“AUC”) regarding the development of the AESO’s 2018 ISO Tariff Application, in public hearing of the application, and the development of the related Compliance Filing.

 - Counsel for the AESO before the AUC regarding several applications for review and variance of the AUC’s approval of the 2018 ISO Tariff in Decision 22942-D02-2019.